JoanNjoki/Cyptography-Data-Analysis/README.md

 ---
 ## Project Description
- > A Kenyan entrepreneur has started an online cryptography course online and would to identify individuals that are mostly likely to click on the ads based on the data she collected a while back  before posting in her blog.
+ > A Kenyan entrepreneur has started an online cryptography course online and would like to identify individuals that are mostly likely to click on the ads based on the data collected.
 ---
 ## Featured Notebooks
 > R Markdown in HTML format